minhthanh3145/ReactD3-Playground/README.md

 My playground for fiddling with React and D3.js.

-The project did not start out as a playground, so I put somewhat a little bit more effort than what should go into a playground in structuring this project.
+The project did not start out as a playground, so I put somewhat a little bit more effort into the structure and reusability.

 ## Frontend with React + D3.js

-React is used to create re-usable components.
+React is used to create components.

-Some of the components wrap around D3.js logic to generate charts, animations, and effects:
+Most of the components wrap around D3.js logic to generate charts, animations, and effects:

 - [X] Line chart
 - [ ] Bar chart